-Before beginning this procedure, have on hand the following items:
+Before beginning this procedure, have on hand the following items: • a nylon or other non-metallic brush

-- a nylon or other non-metallic brush
+- a nyion or other non-metallic brush

 - an FDA approved liquid lime scale remover in a spray bottle

 - gloves and eye protection

 - 1. Remove the silencer.